 - Sample the Sierra: Held in mid-September, this food fest features ingredients from local farmers and producers, crafted into tasty bites and sips by local chefs and winemakers.

 - Candy Dance Faire: At the end of September, head for nearby Genoa, Nevada, a few miles east of the lake for a century-old fair that features arts, crafts, and food.
 Why is it a "candy" dance?
 The name goes back to its earliest days when organizers gave away homemade candy as a sweet incentive for people to attend.

-- Kokanee Salmon Festival: When the salmon migrate out of Lake Tahoe into Taylor Creek to spawn, it's a sight to see and there's a festival to celebrate it.
-You can learn more about the salmon and participate in family-friendly activities.
-The fish set their own schedule, but the event is always held in early October.
+- Fall Fish Fest: When the salmon migrate out of Lake Tahoe into Taylor Creek to spawn, it's a sight to see, and there's a festival to celebrate it.
+You can learn more about salmon and participate in family-friendly activities.
+The fish set the spawning schedule, but the event happens in early October.

-- Oktoberfest: At Camp Richardson in early October, their Oktoberfest features the traditional beer-drinking and sausage-eating, but there's also a costume contest, face painting, and lots of family-oriented things to do that don't involve alcoholic beverages.
+- Oktoberfest: At Camp Richardson, Oktoberfest features the traditional beer-drinking and sausage-eating.
+There's also a costume contest, face painting, and lots of family-oriented things to do that don't involve alcoholic beverages.

 Fall Travel Tips

 - At Lake Tahoe, evergreen trees form a backdrop for golden-toned aspen leaves.
 You can see them while driving on Highway 267 toward Truckee or Highway 88 south of the lake.
 Even better, get out of your vehicle and take a hike on the trails at Page Meadows near Tahoe City or Spooner Lake off Highway 28.